The deadline for applications is September 30 and it is approaching fast!!!

 In the coming years, Dr. Asrow attended international conferences, visited hospitals all around Italy, and created a network of like minded colleagues who shared the same goal.
-In 2017, in partnership with the Italian National Emergency Medicine Residents Association, CosMEU, Dr. Asrow established an international exchange program, now known as the EMGLEX Flagship Exchange Program, in which Italian Emergency Medicine residents travel to Chicago for a one-month rotation to observe in American Emergency Departments as well as participate in hands-on simulations and didactic sessions alongside their American counterparts.
-The objective is to raise understanding and share experiences in the science and medicine of emergency care, the management and flow of the Emergency Department, and most importantly learning about Emergency Medicine education in the US.
-As the exchange portion of the program, American Emergency Physicians regularly travel to Italy to provide intensive lectures, courses, simulation sessions, and other educational programming to Italian Emergency Medicine residents and students in various cities around Italy.
+In 2017, in partnership with the Italian National Emergency Medicine Residents Association, CosMEU, Dr. Asrow established an international exchange program, now known as the EMGLEX Flagship Exchange Program.
+The objective was to raise understanding and share experiences in the science and medicine of emergency care, the management and flow of the Emergency Department, and most importantly learning about Emergency Medicine education in the US.
+As the exchange portion of the program, Dr. Asrow and colleagues traveled regularly to Italy to provide intensive lectures, courses, simulation sessions, and other educational programming.

 By investing in the future generation of Emergency Physicians, and supporting and developing training programs in countries without standardized Emergency Medicine curricula, we hope to create a world where anyone, anywhere, can feel secure that if they have a health emergency, they will be treated by a well trained, compassionate, competent Emergency Physician, and walk out of the hospital to tell the tale.